-George Morgan is currently exploring how discarded material moves through art institutions.
-Fragments of studio debris – tape, offcuts, and other overlooked material – accumulate over time and are repurposed into small sculptural arrangements, drawings and collages.
+George Morgan works responsively across sculpture, drawing and collage.
+He leans into physical processes of accumulating, deconstructing, organising, and reconfiguring material.
+Recent project work explores how overlooked material moves through an art school environment.
+Fragments of studio debris – tape, offcuts, and other overlooked material – accumulate over time and are repurposed into new arrangements.
 Morgan works with what happens to appear to him, rather than seeking material out, maintaining a regular noticing practice.

-He is drawn to irregularities and unusual combinations, adopting an experimental way of working.
+He is drawn to unexpected combinations of found objects, embracing chance encounters with materials and people.
 Material is collected slowly and used quickly.
 Working in a responsive manner creates an avenue away from perfectionism – habits and surprise are key.
-Projects develop through play, collecting and re-arranging, while ideas of negative space and what is kept or discarded remain central.
+Projects develop through play, while an awareness of what is kept or discarded remain central.

 For recent and future projects please follow @georgesprojectlog on Instagram.
 For enquiries please email georgemorgan353@gmail.com.